Please also see our project on the New Wiring and Cable Colours.

 All cables and connections to the consumer unit must be checked and tested by a qualified electrician.
 Do not attempt removal or replacement unless you are you are qualified to Part P regulation standards.
 It is also an offence to interfere with the seals on the electricity meter.

-Please see our project on PART P BUILDING REGULATIONS for information on DIY Electrical Installation.
+Please see our project on Part P of the building regulations for information on DIY Electrical Installation.

 The modern consumer unit is the centre, or heart, of the wiring system in the home.
 The unit distributes the electricity, via fuses of one kind or another, to the different circuits in the house.
 The older fuse wires are being replaced gradually by their modern equivalent, the MCB or miniature circuit breaker.